davepinch/pinchy.cc/collections/_cues/you-are-beautiful.md

 ---
 title: "you are beautiful"
-linked:
+related:
   - _cues/visualize-yourself.md
 tags:
-  - cue
+  - Cue
-  - you
+  - You
 ---